jasonbracco/PhotoShare/README.md

 PhotoShare can be accessed at https://photo-share-app-b2q6.onrender.com/

 If running locally:

+Node Version: 16.x - use nvm to change to this version of node.
+Bundler Version 2.2.24
+Ruby Version: 2.7.4

 To run the backend of this application, run the following commands in a terminal: bundle install rails s